 You need to protect wood-burning stoves from the environment

-Unlike their gas counterparts, wood-burning stoves need more protection from wind and inclement weather.
-Often, they come with accessories like windshields though to help keep the flame going.
+Unlike its gas counterparts, a wood burning camp stove needs more protection from wind and inclement weather.
+Often, it comes with accessories like windshields though to help keep the flame going.

 Then there’s the soot and ash

 Another downside is the messiness.
 Burning carbon-based materials means you’ll have to deal with soot and ash after.
-These cling on to the stove itself, and onto your utensils, clothes, and hands if you’re not careful.
+These cling to the portable wood stove itself, and onto your utensils, clothes, and hands if you’re not careful.

 What Are The Types Of Wood Burning Camp Stoves And How Do They Work?